giflw/datacrow/readme/webmodule/readme.txt

 ----------------------------------------------------------------------------------------
 2.0 Requirements

-Data Crow 3.3 or higher needs to be installed.
-The web module needs to be installed into a current Data Crow installation.
+Data Crow 3.4.3 or higher needs to be installed.
+The web module needs to be installed into a current Data Crow installation folder.

 ----------------------------------------------------------------------------------------